Research

 My master’s thesis at TU Munich was supervised by Dr Brendan Keith and Prof Barbara Wohlmuth.
 During that time, I worked on an algorithm that minimises the strain energy in a given shape under a load and uncertainty.
 Working on my thesis exposed me to a large number of topics: stochastic optimisation, adaptive sampling, risk measures, shape optimisation, finite elements, linear elasticity, sequential quadratic programming, …

-The main question it all boils down to is how many samples one needs at each iteration in an SGD-type algorithm (hence “adaptive sampling”).
 I handed in my master’s thesis in 2020 and stayed on for a few more months to contribute to a paper on adaptive sampling under constraints.
 The paper has now been published (open access!) and can be found here:

 https://academic.oup.com/imajna/advance-article/doi/10.1093/imanum/drac083/6991354